The Ultimate Guide to Habit Formation

 How Do I Build Good Habits?

 To build good habits, start small.
 Choose a simple habit that aligns with your goals.
 Next, create a routine around it, and make it enjoyable.
-Use reminders to keep the habit top of mind, and reward yourself for sticking to it.
+Use reminders to keep the habit top of mind.
+A habit tracker can be especially useful to keep you on track.
+Also be sure to reward yourself for sticking to it.
 Over time, this habit will become part of your daily life.
-If you’d like to know more, be sure to check out our article on how to make good habits stick and read more about the individual components of building habits:

 From bad habits to good habits